Carlos Amaya, filter coffee from Honduras

 Dripper: Hario V60 glass filter 02

-Why does Carlos Amaya taste the way it tastes?
+Why does Carlos Amaya taste the way he does?

-Coffees from Marcala naturally have a firm, light acid structure.
+Coffees from Marcala naturally have a crisp, bright acidity.
 That's how we know these coffees.
-It's all the more exciting for us when we taste coffees like Carlos', which build on this acidity and, through targeted fermentation, bring new notes to the coffee that weren't there before.
+It's all the more exciting for us when we taste coffees like Carlos's, which build on this acidity and, through targeted fermentation, introduce new notes into the coffee that weren't there before.
 The Parainema variety gives the coffee a high, citrus acidity.
-The fermentation creates the fruity notes and the long drying emphasizes a chocolatey note.
-The citrus acidity of the Parainema, in combination with the fermentation, gives the coffee a lactic character that reminds us of yogurt.
+The fermentation creates the fruity notes, and the long drying process emphasizes a chocolatey note.
+The citric acidity of the Parainema, combined with the fermentation, gives the coffee a lactic character that reminds us of yogurt.

 Tell me more about Carlos Amaya

-In the spring of this year, Yair from Cima Coffee wrote to us on Instagram to say he was in Basel and would like to meet up.
-We wrote, met, and realized that we were on the same wavelength.
+This spring, Yair from Cima Coffee messaged us on Instagram to say he was in Basel and would like to meet up.
+We wrote, met, and realized we were on the same wavelength.
 Cima Coffee markets coffees from producers who are themselves involved in the export company in Honduras.
-A smart concept.
-One of them is Carlos Amaya, a young producer in the Marcala region, where our Flhor-Lungo comes from.
-Carlos runs two family farms, is deeply rooted in sustainable production and at the same time picks up on trends.
-He plants different varieties and processes the coffees according to their attributes in order to emphasize their strengths.
+It's a smart concept.
+One of them is Carlos Amaya, a young producer in the Marcala region, where our Flhor Lungo also comes from.
+Carlos runs two family farms, is deeply rooted in sustainable production, and at the same time embraces trends.
+He plants different varieties and processes the coffees according to their attributes to emphasize their strengths.

 On the one hand, because we always like to buy coffee from young producers like Carlos Amaya, who consciously and confidently break new ground.
-On the other hand, because business models like Cima Coffee's make sense to overcome the inequalities in the coffee chain: in their model, coffee producers are involved in the export company and are therefore producers and partners on an equal footing.
+On the other hand, because business models like Cima Coffee's make sense for overcoming inequalities in the coffee chain: in their model, coffee producers are involved in the export company, thus becoming producers and partners on equal terms.

 How do we roast Carlos Amaya coffee?

 We roast the coffee as a 12.5kg batch in 8:30 minutes on our 30kg Giesen roaster.
-Within the first minute we increase the gas to 65% before gradually reducing the temperature after four minutes.
-Towards the end, the coffee stores so much of its own energy that it almost finishes roasting itself.
+Within the first minute, we increase the gas to 65%, before gradually reducing the temperature starting at the fourth minute.
+Towards the end, the coffee stores so much of its own energy that it practically finishes roasting itself.